Statutory Maternity Pay (SMP) - entitlement

 For employees who qualify, SMP is payable for 39 weeks.
 This consists of:

-• 6 weeks at the higher rate, which is 90% of the employee’s Average Weekly Earnings (AWE)
+• Six weeks at the higher rate, which is 90% of the employee’s Average Weekly Earnings (AWE)

 The AWE calculates using the employee earnings.
 It uses the period over the eight weeks before the qualifying week.
 This includes all payments subject to NI, not only their basic salary.
-Payroll calculates for you based on the information you enter into the system.
+Payroll calculates the figure based on the information you enter.

-You can find further information from HMRC (opens in a new window).
+You can find further information from HMRC by reading Statutory Maternity Pay and Leave: employer guide.

 TIP: Payroll calculates SMP in whole weeks only, from the leave start date.
 For example, the leave starts on Wednesday.
 The week would be from Wednesday to the following Tuesday.